This Corrosion

-"This Corrosion" is a song by English rock band The Sisters of Mercy, released as the lead single from their second studio album, Floodland (1987), in September 1987.
+"This Corrosion" is a song by the English rock band the Sisters of Mercy, released as the lead single from their second studio album, Floodland (1987), in September 1987.
 The song peaked at number 6 in Ireland, number 7 in the UK, and number 17 in Germany.

 Composition

 "This Corrosion" was written by Andrew Eldritch and produced by Jim Steinman, and is one of the band's most well-known songs.
-It uses a 40-piece choir, and the LP version of the song lasts for nearly 11 minutes (the single versions are substantially shorter).
+It uses a 40-piece choir, and the LP version of the song lasts for nearly 11 minutes (with the myriad of single versions all substantially shorter.)

-Eldritch's lyrics concern his previous band members leaving the Sisters of Mercy to form the Mission.
-The latter's lead singer, Wayne Hussey, was once a guitarist for the Sisters of Mercy.
+Eldritch's lyrics concern his previous band members leaving the Sisters of Mercy to form the gothic rock band the Mission.
+The latter's lead vocalist, Wayne Hussey, was once a guitarist for the Sisters of Mercy.
 The lyrics of "This Corrosion" are a parody of Hussey's style.

 Legacy

 The track was featured in the 2013 science-fiction comedy film, The World's End, with star Simon Pegg playing a 40-something who had been a "goth"/alternative rock fan in the 1980s as a youth who still styled himself on Eldritch.
 The song is heard twice in the film and in the film's closing credits.
 The 7" version/single edit (4:27) appears on the soundtrack to the film.